 There are three components to a Roon setup: your Roon Core, the Roon app, and your audio devices.
 There's also the Roon Nucleus server, which can be used as the core of your system.

 If you're going to use a computer as a Core, you tell it that it's a core by downloading the Roon Core software onto it and then you can point to it from a computer or iPad.
-If you don't have a server that's going to be a Core, if you don't have a place to host music, then you want a Nucleus.
+If you don't have a server that's going to be a Core — in other words, if you don't have a place to host music — then you want a Nucleus.